Which Voices Matter?

 This voice is the “what if” voice that I mentioned above.
 This person may challenge you or throw your status quo way off balance.
 The result?
 The disruptor may keep you from being stagnant and allowing irrelevance to creep into your business or life.

 This person reminds you of the goodness of your vision and seeks to inspire you forward.
 They believe in you and in your dream or mission.

-There will be times when you need the Disruptor.
+There will be times when you need the disruptor.
 Other times you will need the Voice of Reason.
 And then there will be days when you need the energetic refreshment that your encourager brings.
-Having these three voices can bring balance to your life and add a ballast or a source of stability so that when the uninvited voices speak and chime in, you are less likely to be shaken or moved by what they say.
-You have your council of voices who understand what you are pouring your life out for and are committed to your best outcome.
+Having these three voices can bring balance to your life and add a source of stability.
+So, when the uninvited voices speak and chime in, you are less likely to be shaken or moved by what they say.
+You have your council of voices who understand how you are pouring out your life.
+They are committed to your best outcome.

-The Principal I worked with learned to tune out the random voices by intentionally inviting the voices that she wishes to listen to and who are there to support her success and the way forward.
+The Principal I worked with learned to tune out the random voices by intentionally inviting the supportive voices for her success and the way forward.